Local Limit Theorem in negative curvature: Appendix I: Uniform mixing

 \subsection{Proof of Theorem \ref{theo:uniform2mixing} and Proposition~\ref{theo:uniformmixing}}

 First, following Bowen and Ruelle \cite {B}, \cite{BR}, we can reduce the problem to the corresponding problem on suspended symbolic flows by introducing Poincar\'e sections for the flow with Markov property (see also \cite{PP} Chapter 9 and Appendix III), in such a way that H\"older continuous functions on $SM$ correspond to H\"older continuous functions on the symbolic system.
+(The H\"older constant might change, say from $\a_0$ to $2 \a$.)